Start a Prismic project from scratch using Node.js

-If you're just getting started with prismic.io make to check out our Node.js Quickstart Example to see how to get a repository set up and a simple website running in minutes.
+If you're just getting started with Prismic we recommend first checking out our Node.js Tutorial Example to see how to get a repository set up and a simple website running in minutes.

-Setting up your project using the command line interface
+Install the Prismic command line interface

 npm install -g prismic-cli